Patricia A. Mahoney: Ambassador to Benin

 In 2018, President Donald Trump nominated Mahoney to become United States Ambassador to Benin.
 The Senate approved her nomination on January 2, 2019.
 She was sworn into office January 18, 2019.
 Mahoney presented her credentials in Benin on July 4, 2019.

 Ambassador to Central African Republic

 On July 27, 2021, President Joe Biden nominated Mahoney to be the United States Ambassador to the Central African Republic.
 Her nomination was sent to the Senate the following day.
 Hearings on her nomination were held before the Senate Foreign Relations Committee on October 20, 2021.
 The committee reported her favorably on November 3, 2021.
 On December 18, 2021, the United States Senate confirmed her nomination by voice vote.
-She presented her credentials to President of the Central African Republic Faustin-Archange Touadéra on April 8, 2022.
+She presented her credentials to President Faustin-Archange Touadéra on April 8, 2022.

 Personal

 Mahoney has three adult children.
 She speaks French, Thai, Nepali, and Lao.